cobrowseio/cobrowse-docs-gitbook/sdk-features/customize-the-interface/6-digit-code-screen.md

 {% endtab %}

 {% tab title="iOS" %}
 You can build your own UI to completely replace the default UI we provide for generating 6-digit codes.
-You can generate a code for your UI by using the `createSession` API:
+You can generate a code for your UI by using the `createSession` API.

+#### Swift

+#### Objective C

 ```objectivec
 [CobrowseIO.instance createSession:^(NSError * _Nullable err, CBIOSession * _Nullable session) {